canonical/craft-cli/docs/tutorials.rst

 This tutorial will explain how to use Craft CLI to run an application that is based on commands.

-Along the way you will define a simple command (named `unlink`, with the functionality of removing files), and call the appropiate library mechanisms for that command to be executed when running the application.
+Along the way you will define a simple command (named `unlink`, with the functionality of removing files), and call the appropriate library mechanisms for that command to be executed when running the application.

 Prerequisites